 This prioritization reduces the number of vulnerabilities to deal with.
 This means you can put more effort into dealing with a smaller number of vulnerabilities for the greater benefit of your organisation’s security posture.

-Gartner clients can read more in the report It's Time to Align Your Vulnerability Management Priorities With the Biggest Threats by Craig Lawson.
+Gartner clients can read more in the report Implement a Risk-Based Approach to Vulnerability Management with Prateek Bhanjanka and Craig Lawson.

 Gartner Security & Risk Management Summits

 Attend a global Gartner Security & Risk Management Summits.Explore Gartner Events

 How to Evaluate Cloud Service Provider Security

 Security and risk management leaders continue to experience challenges to efficiently and reliably determine whether cloud service providers...Read Free Research

 Securing the Internet of Things: An Architectural and Risk-Driven Approach

 Security is a top concern and significant inhibitor to Internet of Things (IoT) adoption.
 In this Webinar, Erik T. Heidt will identify...Start Watching